Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: ForageWorld: Task and Training Details

-We expand here on the ForageWorld environment and agent training setup described in \autoref{taskenv} and \autoref{RLarch} of the main text.
+In the following section, we expand here on the ForageWorld environment and agent training setup described in \autoref{taskenv} and \autoref{RLarch} of the main text.
 This includes key environment parameters, procedural generation constraints, agent sensory input, and logging infrastructure used for downstream analysis.